eudaimoniabenchmark-dot/eudaimonia-benchmark/README.md

 # Eudaimonia Benchmark

-This repository contains an anonymized benchmark artifact for studying social behavior in AI assistant responses.
+This repository contains a benchmark artifact for studying social behavior in AI assistant responses.
 It includes the final benchmark dataset, measure definitions, and scripts used for filtering, synthetic generation, evaluation, and analysis.